BA, Luther College

-Assistant Professor of Psychology Jennifer Lee, Ph.D., joined Mount Mercy in 2012.
-Prior to joining the university, Lee served as an NIH Postdoctoral Research Fellow and Research Scientist at The University of Iowa in the Interdisciplinary Pain Research program.
-She also served at Mount Mercy and Coe College as an adjunct faculty member.
+Assistant Professor of Psychology Jennifer (Jen) Lee, Ph.D., joined the Mount Mercy faculty full-time in 2012.
+Prior to 2012, Dr. Lee served at the Univ. of Iowa as an NIH Postdoctoral Research Fellow in the Interdisciplinary Pain Research Program, and as an Associate Research Scientist in Iowa’s College of Nursing.
+She was also an adjunct faculty member at Mount Mercy and Coe College since 2008.

-When she is not teaching or doing research, Lee loves sports, especially softball, baseball and wrestling.
+When Jen is not teaching or doing research, she loves sports, especially softball, baseball and wrestling.
 A die-hard Cubs and Hawkeye fan, she attends every Iowa athletic event she can with family and friends.
 She also enjoys learning about and experiencing different cultures and regularly volunteers, particularly with cancer patients.

 2013 Invited Expert Speaker, "Psych.
 Factors Related to Cancer Pain, Fatigue and Function," Mercy Cancer Conference